foogoof/spelunk-clj-irc/README.md

 # spelunk-clj-irc

-[n01se.net](http://clojure-log.n01se.net/) has been graciously capturing and hosting HTML copies of [irc://irc.freenode.net/#clojure](Clojure IRC) logs.
+[n01se.net](http://clojure-log.n01se.net/) has been graciously capturing and hosting HTML copies of [Clojure IRC](irc://irc.freenode.net/#clojure) logs.
 This code intends to screenscrape said logs, convert to simpler formats, and possibly even answer simple questions about the data.

 ## Usage